A Passage for Trumpet

-"A Passage for Trumpet" is episode 32 of the American television series The Twilight Zone.
+"A Passage for Trumpet" is the thirty-minute episode of the American television series The Twilight Zone.

 Opening narration

 Joey Crown, musician with an odd, intense face, whose life is a quest for impossible things like flowers in concrete or like trying to pluck a note of music out of the air and put it under glass to treasure.

 The narration continues after dialogue between Joey and Baron.

 Joey Crown, musician with an odd, intense face, who, in a moment, will try to leave the Earth and discover the middle ground - the place we call The Twilight Zone.

 Plot

 Joey Crown is a hapless trumpet player in New York City; he has no money, no friends, and no job prospects due to alcoholism.
 Looking for a chance to work again, he is turned down by the manager at his old club, who while appreciating Joey's abilities, knows how unreliable he is.
 Joey feels his life is worthless.
-He sells his beloved trumpet at a pawn shop for cash then, after a drinking binge, impulsively steps into the path of a speeding truck.
-When he comes to, he realizes that nobody can see or hear him and assumes that he is dead.
+He sells his beloved trumpet at a pawn shop for cash, then after a drinking binge impulsively steps into the path of a speeding truck.
+When he regains consciousness, he realizes that nobody can see or hear him and assumes that he is dead.
 None of the people he sees are ones he recognizes, though he goes to places with which he is familiar.

-Joey makes his way back to the night club, where he is surprised to meet another trumpet player who can not only see him, but also recognizes him.
+Joey makes his way back to the night club where he is surprised to meet another trumpet player who can not only see him but also recognizes him.
 He explains that Joey is in "a kind of limbo"; it is all the people he encountered who are actually dead.
-He offers Joey a choice to return to the living if he so chooses, while reminding him that he must "take what you get and you live with it."
+He offers Joey a choice to return to the living if he so chooses while reminding him that he must "take what you get and you live with it."
 With the man's encouragement, Joey decides that he wants to go back, but first he asks for the man's name and the answer is, "Call me Gabe, [...] short for Gabriel."

-Joey wakes up on the street after the collision, and is shaken, but uninjured.
+Joey wakes up on the street after the collision and is shaken but uninjured.
 The nervous driver of the truck quickly pushes some money into Joey's hand, saying that his driving record is on the line.
 Joey buys his trumpet back.
-Later that night, he is playing the trumpet, alone on his apartment building's roof, when a young woman whose laundry is hanging there approaches him to express her admiration.
-She introduces herself as Nan, and says that she is new to the city.
+Later that night, he is playing the trumpet alone on his apartment building's roof, when a young woman whose laundry is hanging there approaches him to express her admiration.
+She introduces herself as Nan and says that she is new to the city.
 After seeing that she is romantically interested in him, an excited Joey offers to show her around town.